nicolasgarnier/common-oauth2-conf/README.md

   "provider_logo_url": "https://...", // URL to a logo of the Provider "authorization_endpoint": {
-    "url": "https://accounts.google.com/o/oauth2/auth", // URL of the Authroization endpoint "query_parameters": [
+    "url": "https://accounts.google.com/o/oauth2/auth", // URL of the Authroization endpoint "query_parameters": {
       "approval_prompt": {"allowed_values": ["force"], "description": "Forces display of the approval prompt.
-Avoids pass-through if the user has already granted access."}, "access_type": {"allowed_values": ["offline, online"], "description": "If the value is 'offline' Will grant a refresh token in the authorization code flow. 'online' will only grant you an access token in the authorization code flow."
+Avoids pass-through if the user has already granted access."}, "access_type": {"allowed_values": ["offline, online"], "description": "If the value is 'offline' Will grant a refresh token in the authorization code flow. 'online' will only grant you an access token in the authorization code flow."}
+      ...
     },
-    ],
   },
   "token_endpoint": {
     "url": "https://www.googleapis.com/oauth2/v3/token", // URL to exchange the auth code